12 Emotional Development in the Preschool Years

 Dr. Stuart Shanker believes that the “Marshmallow Test” is actually a stress test.
 He suggests that a lack of self-control is a symptom of stress.
 This view is consistent with other critics of the “Marshmallow Test” who believe the results should not be applied to less affluent populations.
 For example, a child who comes to school hungry because they live in a food-insecure family is experiencing physical stress that would make it very difficult to wait for a food reward instead of taking an immediate food reward.
 When we reduce stressors in a child’s life, their ability to control their own behaviour improves (Shanker’s concept of “self-regulation”).

 Self-Control and Play

 Thanks to the new Centre for Research on Play in Education, Development and Learning (PEDaL), Whitebread, Baker, Gibson and a team of researchers hope to provide evidence on the role played by play in how a child develops, as cited in Paris, Ricardo, Raymond, & Johnson, 2021.

 “A strong possibility is that play supports the early development of children’s self-control,” explains Baker.
 “These are our abilities to develop awareness of our own thinking processes – they influence how effectively we go about undertaking challenging activities.”

-In a study carried out by Baker with toddlers and young preschoolers, she found that children with greater self-control solved problems quicker when exploring an unfamiliar set-up requiring scientific reasoning, regardless of their IQ.”
+A study carried out by Baker with toddlers and young preschoolers found that children with greater self-control solved problems quicker when exploring an unfamiliar set-up requiring scientific reasoning, regardless of their IQ.”
 This sort of evidence makes us think that giving children the chance to play will make them more successful and creative problem-solvers in the long run.”